 Security of our systems is one of the most challenging topics of our time.
 There is an international consensus that in order to respond to the number and sophistication of threats that we face, the level of security skills we have needs to be increased.

-This is a forward-looking, NCSC-certified course that will give you the skills and knowledge you need in the core areas of cyber security.
+This forward-looking course, certified by the National Cyber Security Centre (NCSC)*, will give you the skills and knowledge you need in the core areas of cyber security.
 You'll learn the theories, principles, practices and technologies of cyber security and gain knowledge and understanding of the principles underpinning effective approaches to cyber defence.

 The course emphasises important technical material that will help you make effective cyber security decisions, and addresses issues such as: identity; trust and reputation; cryptography; network security; malware and intrusion detection; risk management; and the development of high-assurance systems.

 If you are interested in pursuing a career in industry or government, this course will provide you with a broad education in cyber security, which will allow you to make technically informed principled decisions.

 This course will also prepare you if you are seeking a research career in cyber security; a research skills module is a mandatory part of the course.

 The first half of the course is taken up by taught modules.
 Each module comprises a mix of lectures, problem classes and practical classes, plus personal study time.
 In the second half of the course, you will undertake an individual research project under the supervision of a member of staff.

 *This is one of the few cyber security Masters degrees in the UK that is fully certified by the NCSC.
 The course is due for re-certification in 2021.

 Our staff are at the cutting edge of their fields and we maintain strong links with industry.

 In the Times Higher Education's assessment of the 2014 REF, our research ranked 7th overall in the UK, 5th for impact and 6th for environment.